-Get involved in our huge range of sports, arts and recreation programs.
+Get involved in our huge range of sport, creative and social programs.

 RMIT Student Life Return to Play Application Procedure

 Effective June 23 2020.
 This procedure will be adjusted as current advice changes.

 EDIT: JULY 9 2020: All RMIT Club activities have been paused on the advice of RMIT and the Victorian Government.

 RMIT has suspended all Student Life club and program activities.
 There is now the opportunity to submit an application to restart your sport or creative activity.
 Approval will be dependant on a number of elements.

 Many of you will have received information from your state sporting organisation or other governing body about how your activity is going to return.
 However there are many considerations including the Victorian Government and RMIT’s current position along with other additional requirements to consider based on the nature of your club situation.